Internet-Person-IP/katacoda-scenarios/code/step5.md

 </pre>

 In the new main.tf file you will see at the bottom a cloudbuild trigger that triggers when you push to the repo you cloned.
 However, you want it to trigger your production repo. **Change the production repo and the branch you want to the cloud build to trigger on.
+We recommend a branch called 'final' since it will be different from the intial repo and will not create any issues.
 In this case change the owner and the name and the branch**

+Now you need to apply the changes to terraform.

+**Traverse to the terraform folder and do**
+> `terraform init`{{copy}} <br/>
+> `terraform plan`{{copy}} <br/>
+> `terraform apply`{{copy}} <br/>

 **Lastly create a cloudbuild.yaml at the root of the project with this added:**
 <pre class="file" data-target="clipboard">